Skip to main content

 We shall employ these definitions, Newton’s three laws, and force laws to describe the motion of bodies, a subject known as classical mechanics or Newtonian Mechanics, and hence explain a vast range of phenomena.
 Newtonian mechanics has important limits.
 It does not satisfactorily explain systems of objects moving at speeds comparable to the speed of light ( v > 0.1 c ) where we need the theory of special relativity, nor does it adequately explain the motion of electrons in atoms, where we need quantum mechanics.
 We also need general relativity and cosmology to explain the largescale structure of the universe.

-This page titled 7.4: Newton’s Third Law- Action-Reaction Pairs is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Peter Dourmashkin (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.4: Newton’s Third Law- Action-Reaction Pairs is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Peter Dourmashkin (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.